Resonating-valence-bond superconductor from small Fermi surface in twisted bilayer graphene

 To match the experimental phenomenology, we believe TBG is in the sFL side, so a relatively large $J$ is required.
 We then fix $J=6$ meV and study the doping dependence, as shown in Fig.~\ref{fig:stm_noproj}.
-We find sFL is evolves toward FL phase also upon increasing $x$: $B$ onsets at a small $x$ and increases with $x$, while $\Delta$ decreases with $x$.
+We find that sFL evolves into the FL phase also upon increasing $x$: $B$ onsets at a small $x$ and increases with $x$, while $\Delta$ decreases with $x$.
 For most of the doping range, they system remains on the sFL side, and both the pseudogap and the superconducting gap can be observed.
 Interestingly, the superconductor gap shows a dome-like structure and reaches the maximal value at optimal doping $x_p\approx 0.5$.
 In our theory, the pseudogap decreases monotonically with $x$.

 \textbf{Nodal $p_x$ pairing} Below the superconducting gap, the tunneling spectrum shows a V-shape around $\omega=0$ and indicates a nodal pairing.
 In Fig.~\ref{fig:stm_noproj}(c)(d), we show evidence of $p_x$ pairing around each of the two Fermi surfaces of the sFL phase.
 Although the pairing of the spinon $\psi'$ is always on-site, the transferred pairing on the small hole pockets acquires a $p_x$ structure due to the winding of the spinor in the $(s_+, s_-)$ basis around the Fermi surface.
-There are two nearby nodes from the two Fermi surfaces, and they may be gapped together by inter-pocket pairing if the pairing strength is sufficiently large.